About the EADV Spring Symposium

 Letter from the President

-As President of the EADV, I am honoured to welcome you to the European Academy of Dermatology and Venereology (EADV) Spring Symposium, taking place in Prague from May 22nd – 24th 2025.
+As President of the European Academy of Dermatology and Venereology (EADV), I am delighted to welcome you to the EADV Spring Symposium, which will take place in Athens from 7–9 May 2026.

 Prof. Branka Marinovic